kadena-community/spirekey/docs/KIP-0030/guides/send-transaction.md

 The signed transaction will be valid for the amount of time specified as the value of `ttl` in the meta data used to construct the transaction.
-During this time frame the dApp can choose perform a `local/preflight=true` call to see if the transaction is valid before sending it to be mined.
+During this time frame the dApp can choose perform a `local/preflight=true` call to see if the transaction is valid and then send it to be mined.

 Once the transaction is submitted, you can poll for the transaction status against the Chainweb Data API and deem the transaction successfully mined when